kral2/python-sample-apps/README.md

 # Python sample apps

-A collection of various hello-world applications written in python, as I learn it.
+A collection of various hello-world applications and small utilities written in python, as I learn the language.
 Each project may spotlight a particular development pattern.